 The California Connected Vehicle Test Bed is located in the heart of the Silicon Valley in Palo Alto, California.
-The Test Bed spans 11 consecutive intersections along a two-mile stretch of State Route 82 (El Camino Real) and is in the process of adding 20 more intersections that bring its length to 7 miles.
+The Test Bed spans 16 consecutive intersections along a three-mile stretch of State Route 82 (El Camino Real) and is in the process of adding 15 more intersections that bring its length to 7 miles.
 It provides an operational environment where intersections and vehicles can communicate through wireless connectivity.

 The Test Bed currently runs along El Camino Real in Palo Alto.
-It consists of 11 consecutive intersections between Stanford Ave at the north end and W Charleston Ave at the south end.
+It consists of 16 consecutive intersections between Medical Foundation Dr and Dinah's Ct in Palo Alto.
 The Test Bed exchanges live data with a Caltrans 2070 traffic controller at each intersection for populating the SPaT messages and commanding adaptive signal and priority timing.
 Traffic signals are operated and maintained by Caltrans District 4.
 The Test Bed is maintained and managed by the California PATH program.

 Connected Vehicle Standards are rules that provide the software programming codes, definitions, and formats needed to create interoperable, consistent, and seamless communications exchange among shared information systems and devices.
 The Test Bed is using the latest version of SAE J2735 standard published March 30, 2016.